jpedrofigueiredo/ShoppingList/README.md

 # ShoppingList
-This is a fork of the original [ShoppingList](https://github.com/GroundApps/ShoppingList/) with several improvements on the UI, adding consistency between the same operations on different lists.
+This is a fork of the original [ShoppingList for Android](https://github.com/GroundApps/ShoppingList/) with several improvements on the UI, adding consistency between the same operations on different lists.

 <p align="center">
-Keep your shoppinglist synchronized with others in your household.<br><br>
+Keep your shopping list synchronized with others in your household.<br><br>

 <img src=screenshots/1.png width=250 />